-Now a memebr of NEPSAC Class A, Salisbury plays a challenging schedule that includes traditional prep school opponents and games against the Williams College JV and the United States Military Academy Prep School.
-The team has also traveled to many in-season tournaments, including the Doc Hurley Classic (Hartford, CT), the National Prep School Invitational (University of Rhode Island), the Thomas Blackburn Tournament (Worcester, MA), the Hall of Fame Classic (Springfield, MA), and the Sun Youth Holiday Classic (Montreal, CAN).
-This year, the Knights will play in the Hoop Mountain Prep School Showcase and return to Loomis-Chaffee School (Windsor, CT), where they have won fourconsecutive Bob Southall Holiday Tournaments.
+Salisbury plays a challenging schedule that includes traditional prep school opponents and games against the Williams College JV and the United States Military Academy Prep School.
+The team participates in prestigious tournaments such as the Doc Hurley Classic (Hartford, CT), the National Prep School Invitational (University of Rhode Island), the Thomas Blackburn Tournament (Worcester, MA), the Hall of Fame Classic (Springfield, MA), and the Sun Youth Holiday Classic (Montreal, CAN).